KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 - Using `model.zero_grad(set_to_none=True)` instead of `model.zero_grad()`
 - Disable bias for convolutions directly followed by a batch norm i.e. `torch.nn.Conv2d(..., bias=False, ....)`
-- Using `torch.backends.cudnn.benchmark = True` to automatically find fastest convolution algorithm.
+- Using `torch.backends.cudnn.benchmark = True` to automatically find the fastest convolution algorithm.
 - Create tensors directly on the target device e.g. Instead of calling `torch.rand(size).cuda()` instead use `torch.rand(size, device='cuda')`
 - Setting `torch.backends.cuda.matmul.allow_tf32 = True` and `torch.backends.cudnn.allow_tf32 = True`.
 This allows
   pytorch to use the tensor processing cores on newer GPU architectures for matrix multiplication and convolutions.
 - Disabling gradient calculation for validation or inference using `torch.no_grad()`.
 Typically, gradients aren’t needed for validation or inference.
-As a rule of thumb, if you do not need to backpropagate your loss you can usually disable it.
+As a rule of thumb, if you do not need to backpropagate your loss, you can usually disable it.
 When using this function, you can decide on how to use it depending on your needs.
-If you do not need the gradient tracking for the entire function think about wrapping the function in the decorator:
+If you do not need the gradient tracking for the entire function, think about wrapping the function in the decorator:
 -

 ```python